My name is Caroline Ward and I have always loved animals.

 As a child we had a family dog, Monty, a cocker spaniel as well as a variety of small pets.

-Circumstances meant that I was unable to have a second dog for many years but eventually we were able to welcome Bella, a papillon, into our home who enjoyed training, especially in Rally, tricks and scent work.
+Circumstances meant that I was unable to have a second dog for many years but eventually we were able to welcome Bella, a papillon, into our home who enjoys training, especially in Rally, tricks and scent work.
 Darcy, a Shetland sheep dog came into our lives as a re-home in 2013 and Rally has helped to build up the bond between us.
 In 2016 we welcomed a second papillon Joey into our family.

-In 2014 I joined FITdogs to train rally and become a volunteer instructor.
-Since then I have gained my Level 1 and 2 Clicker and Target Training (currently working towards Level 3), and have also attended workshops and course including; Dog Handling and Bite Prevention; and Canine First Responder.
-I am also a member of ADTB and I am working towards accreditation for my KCAI.
+In 2014 I joined FITdogs to train rally and became a volunteer instructor.
+Since then I have gained my IIABTC Level 1 and 2 Clicker and Target Training (currently working towards Level 3), and have also attended workshops and courses including; Dog Handling and Bite Prevention; and Canine First Responder.
+I am working towards accreditation for my KCAI.

-I now take my own classes and this year (2016) have achieved my IABTC Assistant Instructor - I am currently working towards full Instructor.
+I now take my own classes and have achieved my IABTC Assistant Instructor - I am currently working towards full Instructor.
 I am also a trainer for the Charity Dog Aid.

 I am especially interested in how dogs learn and feel, and I am an advocate for the smaller dog breeds who I feel have great potential.

 Sarah Louise Stridgeon

 My name is Sarah Louise Stridgeon and I have always loved being around animals

 From exotic reptiles, to horses to dogs.
 My first dog Jake was a Labrador Retriever and a Working Gundog.
 He was the first dog I trained alongside my dad.